-For the next 300 years, El Camino Real was the only wagon road into New Mexico and the Southwest, bringing thousands of colonists, missionaries and supply caravans from Southern New Spain into newly established Spanish towns that dotted the Rio Grande.
+For the next 300 years, El Camino Real was the only wagon road into New Mexico and the Southwest, bringing thousands of colonists, missionaries, and supply caravans from Southern New Spain into newly established Spanish towns that dotted the Rio Grande.
 The trail facilitated the introduction of horses, cattle, European agriculture and irrigation systems, exotic flora, and many cultural practices that still flourish in the region today.
-Many of the historic parajes (campgrounds) and early settlements created by the Spanish colonists moving along El Camino Real are today’s modern cities along the Rio Grande.
+Many historic parajes (campgrounds) and early settlements created by the Spanish colonists moving along El Camino Real are today’s modern cities along the Rio Grande.

-Traffic over the trail came to an abrupt halt in 1680 with the Pueblo Revolt erupted which forced all Spanish residents to leave Nuevo Mexico and retreat south to the Rio Grande Valley.
+Traffic over the trail came to an abrupt halt in 1680 with the Pueblo Revolt erupted, which forced all Spanish residents to leave Nuevo, Mexico, and retreat south to the Rio Grande Valley.
 Three missions were built during their stay in that area: Isleta, Socorro, and San Elizario, all of which still stand.
-In 1692, however, the Spanish army, under Diego de Vargas, reconquered New Mexico and recolonized the formerly-abandoned pueblos and missions.
+In 1692, however, under Diego de Vargas, the Spanish army reconquered New Mexico and recolonized the formerly abandoned pueblos and missions.

 Visitors to the El Camino Real National Historic Trail have many opportunities to learn more about these early people through the built environment and cultural remnants they left behind.
 Kuaua Ruin (Coronado State Monument) in Bernalillo, New Mexico, features the archeological remains of a Tiwa settlement from around 1300 AD.
 A Works Progress Administration excavation of the site in the 1930s revealed a square kiva with many layers of mural paintings.
 Today the site represents some of the finest examples of Pre-Columbian mural art in the United States and is open daily for visitors.
 The Kuaua Ruin is listed in the National Register of Historic Places.